kushalpagolu/Emotiv_Epoc_X_Tello_Control/README.md

     * You can interrupt the script by pressing `Ctrl+C`.
 This will trigger the shutdown sequence, landing the drone and disconnecting from the devices.

-### EEGProcessor class is designed to preprocess EEG data, extract meaningful features, and classify brain states using a LSTM model to adapt and learn and predicts an input vector to an RL agent for real-time drone control.
+### EmotivStreamer class is designed to read EEG raw data, preprocess EEG raw data, extract meaningful features, and classify brain states using a LSTM model to adapt and learn and predicts an input vector to an RL agent for real-time drone control.
 Let's analyze the code in depth.

 ## File Structure and Descriptions